-A number of amendments and improvements to accounting standards have been issued by the International Accounting Standards Board (IASB) with an effective date of on or after 1 January 2020, and are therefore applicable for the 31 December 2020 financial statements.
+On 31 December 2020, EU adopted IFRS at that date was brought into UK law and became UK adopted International Accounting Standards, with future changes being subject to endorsement by the UK Endorsement Board.
+A number of amendments and improvements to accounting standards have been issued by the International Accounting Standards Board (IASB), and endorsed by UKEB, with an effective date of on or after 1 January 2021, and are therefore applicable for the 31 December 2021 financial statements.
 None had a significant impact on the Company.

 IFRS 9, Financial Instrument, is effective for periods beginning on or after 1 January 2018.
 However the Company has taken the option available to insurers to defer the application of IFRS 9 as permitted by the amendments to IFRS 4, applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts issued in September 2016.
-The Company qualifies for temporary exemption, which is available until annual periods beginning on or after 1 January 2023, because at 31 December 2015 the Company's gross liabilities arising from contracts within the scope of IFRS4 represented 98% of the total carrying amount of all its liabilities.
-There have been no significant changes to the Company's operations since that date and as a result there is no requirement to reassess the use of the temporary exemption, and therefore the Company will continue to apply IAS39, Financial Instruments.
+The Company qualifies for temporary exemption, which is available until annual periods beginning on or after 1 January 2023, because at 31 December 2015 the Company's gross liabilities arising from contracts within the scope of IFRS 4 represented 98% of the total carrying amount of all its liabilities.
+There have been no significant changes to the Company's operations since that date and as a result there is no requirement to reassess the use of the temporary exemption, and therefore the Company will continue to apply IAS 39, Financial Instruments.